ntnhut/LeetSolve/docs/source/Counting/136_Single_Number.md

 4
 1
 ```
-This solution utilizes bitwise XOR operation to find the single number that appears only once in the given array of numbers.
-By iteratively XOR-ing all the numbers in the array, the operation cancels out the duplicate numbers, leaving only the single number in the end.

-This approach optimizes the computation by leveraging the properties of bitwise XOR operation, which efficiently eliminates duplicates and isolates the single number in the array.

 ### Complexity

 * Runtime: `O(N)`.
 * Extra space: `O(1)`.

+## Key Takeaway

+Leveraging bitwise XOR (^) operations offers an efficient solution to find the single number in an array.
+Solution 2 utilizes the property of XOR where XORing a number with itself results in 0.

+By XORing all the numbers in the array, Solution 2 effectively cancels out pairs of identical numbers, leaving only the single number behind.
+This approach achieves a linear time complexity without the need for additional data structures, providing a concise and efficient solution.

 ## Exercise
 - [Missing Number](https://leetcode.com/problems/missing-number/)